 Application of 3D printers

-3D printers are used in many disciplines--aerospace engineering, dentistry, archaeology, biotechnology, and information systems are a few examples of industries that utilize them.
+3D printers are used in many industries, like aerospace engineering, dentistry, archaeology, biotechnology, and information systems.
 As an example, a 3D printer might be used in the field of archaeology to physically reconstruct ancient artifacts that have been damaged over time.

 How does it work?